-1. Safety Systems

-Gas detectors, temperature sensors, pressure sensors, level indicators, and other equipment providing input to the fuel safety system are to be randomly tested to confirm satisfactory operating condition.
-Proper response of the fuel safety system upon fault conditions is to be verified.
+- 1. Gas detectors, temperature sensors, pressure sensors, level indicators, and other equipment providing input to the fuel safety system are to be randomly tested to confirm satisfactory operating condition. - 2.
+Proper response of the fuel safety system upon fault conditions is to be verified. - 3.
+Alarms and shutdown function for gas compressor and engine are to be verified.